This article is about the inner game of golf and a positive expectation.

 Was it luck?
 The “golf gods” smiling upon you?
 A once in a million thing that just “somehow” happened?
 Or, was it decided ability unfolding and expressing through you, that you didn’t even know you possessed?

 I’ll tell you right now, it was the latter -- it always is!
 And what would happen if you began to expect through this part of you?
-What would happen if your expectations were of proficiency and success, for each shot you play?
+What would happen if your expectations were of proficiency and success, for each shot you play when you golf?
 Hmmm…interesting, huh!

 Go ahead and employ the following, and, as such, enjoy your new mind affecting matter awareness.